adyork/workshop_bios_oceanographic_data_part2/_episodes/06-intro-dataset-example.md

 ---
-title: "Part II: Picking a Dataset and Working With it"
+title: "Part II: Working with a Dataset"
 teaching: 10
 exercises: 0
 questions: